Trust Bank Limited (Gambia)

-Trust Bank Limited (Gambia), commonly known as Trust Bank Ltd (TBL), but also referred to as Trust Bank (Gambia), is a private commercial bank in the Gambia.
-It is one of the fourteen commercial banks licensed by the Central Bank of the Gambia, the national banking regulator.
+Trust Bank PLC (Gambia), formally known as Trust Bank Ltd (TBL), but also referred to as Trust Bank (Gambia), is a private commercial bank in the Gambia.
+It is one of the twelve commercial banks licensed by the Central Bank of the Gambia, the national banking regulator.

 History

 Trust Bank Limited was founded in 1997 by private investors, with the objective of offering banking services to local and International individuals and businesses in a timely, professional, courteous manner, in a profitable framework.
 At its inception, Trust Bank acquired the assets and liabilities of the defunct Meridian Biao (Gambia) Bank.

 In 2002, the shares of stock of Trust Bank Gambia Limited were listed on the Ghana Stock Exchange (GHA), where they trade under the symbol: TBL.